 The Los Angeles Angels are technically still the Los Angeles Angels of Anaheim, though most have stopped including those two words in the official name.
 The Angels still play their home games at Angel Stadium in Anaheim, and they've formerly been called the California Angels and the Anaheim Angels since their introduction into Major League Baseball as one of the league's first two expansion teams in 1961 by famous cowboy actor Gene Autry, the franchise's first owner.

 The Angels have made the playoffs 10 times, six of them in the first decade of the 21st century.
-They've only ever made it once as a wild card in 2002, notable because those wild card Angels made it all the way to the only World Series appearance in franchise history and won the world title with the help of Garrett Anderson, Troy Glaus, Darin Erstad, and of course, the Rally Monkey.
+They've only ever made it once as a wild card in 2002, notable because those wild card Angels made it to the only World Series appearance in franchise history and won the world title with the help of Garrett Anderson, Troy Glaus, Darin Erstad, and of course, the Rally Monkey.
 The Angels last appeared in the playoffs in 2014 but hope to be back soon with three-time MVP Mike Trout.
 Joe Maddon manages them.

 Los Angeles Angels Rivalry #1: vs. Texas Rangers.
 The Angels and Rangers have been AL West rivals for years, playing many times every season.
 They've also shared several key players like Nolan Ryan, Josh Hamilton, Vladimir Guerrero, and Mike Napoli, which has intensified the rivalry.
 The Angels and Rangers are also the only MLB teams to have pitched a perfect game against one another.